 Keep taking breaks

 Breaks are so important, especially when you're working full-time on client work and then pushing through to evenings and weekends to focus on your side project.
 At regular intervals go outside, get some fresh air and stretch your legs.
-It will do you the world of good and keep you healthy and happy.
+It will do you a world of good and keep you healthy and happy.

 Don't forget to live